-Doorways must be wide enough a minimum of 1.6 m wide for the easy passage of wheeled containers.

-- Metal protection plates should be fitted to wooden doors and door frames to prevent damage by bins.
+- Doorways must be wide enough.
+A minimum of 1.6 m width is the minimum required for the easy passage of wheeled containers. - Metal protection plates should be fitted to wooden doors and door frames to prevent damage by bins.
 (Metal doors are recommended). - Doorways must be fitted with a "hold open" feature to prevent damage to the door and should remain open to allow the collection crews to move the bins from the bin store, along the path leading to the vehicle collection point, and to return them. - Consideration should be given to the way a door opens.
 Usually preference is for outward opening doors.